ssuihko/SpaceProjectFrontend/README.md

 #### Todo Log

-- add reality fields to People & Concepts
 - Item class
+- improve custom nodes: connectivity and look
-- node-graphing
+- Design infopages
 - modify-delete-add forms
 - more filtering (real/fake)
+- filtering of the fields in the mindmap view
+- make mindmap state saveable to state
+- user can create multiple mindmaps
+- user can create free nodes (not data based)